-Digital equity has been a problem with our target population since the New Mexico Native communities are much less connected to the internet and also have much lower technology access.
-From the first dispersal of students in March of 2020, we have provided all of our students with laptops and digital WIFI hotspots.
-This is far short of establishing digital equity, but there are broadband expansion projects presently growing in New Mexico that may significantly expand broadband access across the state.
+Digital equity has been a problem with our target population since the New Mexico Native communities are much less connected to the internet and have much lower technology access.
+From the first dispersal of students in March of 2020, we have provided all our students with laptops and digital WIFI hotspots.
+This is far short of establishing digital equity, but there are broadband expansion projects presently growing in New Mexico that may significantly expand access across the state.
 In the past FY, SIPI used COVID support funds to create a technology access grant that gave all new students a financial grant of \$1500 that a student can use however they need to create personal internet access.
-This subsidy was given to all new ABE/HSE students this year, though it was ended due to recent funding cuts.
+This subsidy was given to all new ABE/HSE students, however, this year it was ended due to legislative funding cuts.
 Going forward, we are working on an alternative mode to make sure that 100% of our students have sufficient internet access to attend their class virtually if they so desire.
+We are presently purchasing sufficient laptops and hotspots to provide access for all SIPI students.
+These will be available from a technology resource room established in our campus library and provided on a lending per trimester basis just like library books.